top of page

 My Journey

-Determined to overcome these challenges, I moved to Kathmandu to pursue higher education.
+Due to the Maoist insurgency, my father took me to Kathmandu to pursue further education.
+I had to start from grade four in Kathmandu because of my weak English.
+Those were the new beginnings of my life, and everything was completely different.
+I learnt the way of surviving and living a life away from my parents .
 I completed my Bachelor’s in Forestry from Tribhuvan University, where I explored subjects ranging from forest management and wildlife conservation to climate change.
 My undergraduate dissertation, Ecological and Temporal Assessment of Himalayan Rangelands: A Case Study from Annapurna Conservation Area, funded by WWF Nepal, marked the beginning of my research career in ecology and conservation.

 I then pursued a Master’s degree in Natural Resources and Development at Nepal Open University, focusing on natural resource management, human–wildlife conflict, and global environmental change.
 My master’s dissertation, Diversity and Distribution of Wild Cats in Madane Protected Forest, Nepal, provided new insights into the status of felids in the mid-hills of Nepal and was supported by WWF Nepal and USAID.